Morton Palms

 Morton Palms is a civil parish in the Darlington district, in the ceremonial county of Durham, England.
 In 2001 the parish had a population of 32.
 The parish borders Barmpton, Great Burdon, Hurworth, Middleton St. George, Neasham and Sadberge.

-Listed buildings
+Landmarks

 There are five listed buildings in Morton Palms.
+Brick Train, a brick sculpture is in the parish.

 History

 The name "Morton" means 'Moor farm/settlement', it was held by Bryan Palms in the 16th century.
 The site of the deserted medieval village of Morton Palms is marked by the current farm buildings.
-Formerly a township in the parish of Houghton-le-Skerne, Morton Palms became a civil parish in its own right in 1866.
+Formerly a township in the parish of Haughton-le-Skerne, Morton Palms became a civil parish in its own right in 1866.